iKonrad/gatsby-source-directus/README.md

 This plugin pulls all your custom tables and creates Gatsby nodes for it.

-For example, if you have a `Posts` table, you'll get access to `AllDirectusPosts` and `directusPosts` queries which return values for the predefined fields for that column.
+For example, if you have a `Posts` table, you'll get access to `AllDirectusPost` and `directusPost` queries which return values for the predefined fields for that column.

 It works well with Gatsby's `createPages` function if you want to dynamically create Blog posts from Directus, for instance.

 ## Installation Guide

 - [Install Gatsby](https://www.gatsbyjs.org/docs/)
-- Install plugin with NPM `npm i gatsby-source-directus -S`
+- Install plugin by running npm `npm i gatsby-source-directus -S`
 - Configure the plugin in `gatsby-config.js` file:

 ```javascript